bdsegal/BSA-computing-workshop/index.md

 I might also put together notes on visualizing missing data with [`pheatmap`](https://cran.r-project.org/web/packages/pheatmap/index.html) and [`mi`](https://cran.r-project.org/web/packages/mi/index.html).

-To run tutorials 1-4, you can clone the [repository](https://github.com/bdsegal/BSA-computing-workshop) so you have the same folder structure, but that's not necessary.
+To run tutorials 1-4, you'll either need to replicate the directory structure on your computer or change the path to the data folder.
+One way to replicate the directory structure is to clone the [repository](https://github.com/bdsegal/BSA-computing-workshop).

 Thanks, and happy computing!